Wosk1947/ARtemis/README.md

 for this position.
 Hold your bow.
 There is a gyroscope (3) and you can make an app remember the tilt of your bow (4) by pressing Calibrate Gyro (7).
 Put the red crosshair (1) ontop of the target and perform a shot.
 Stand still after the shot.
 Press Set button (7).
-The blue crosshair (2) will appear.
-Using the directional buttons (6) align the blue crosshair with the actual point where your arrow went.
+The red dot (2) will appear.
+Using the directional buttons (6) align the red dot with the actual point where your arrow went.
 The red crosshair should remain ontop of point you were aiming at.
-After you finished aligning the crosshair - press Ready (7).
+After you finished aligning the dot - press Ready (7).
 Also the virtual marker (5) will appear around you so that later you can return to ths very position.
 Now the device is calibrated for this position or for this destance.
 So every shot from this distance will go to the point beneath this blue crosshair.
 You can repeat this for several distances